pivorodrigues/devopstips/devops-essentials.md

   - Docker - Docker is currently the leading container technology

   - Containers are still relatively new but very useful for DevOps!

+#

+**Tools for Monitoring**

+- _Monitoring Tools_

+  - **Monitoring:** Collecting and presenting data about the state and performance of applications

+  - There are different types of monitoring:

+    - Infrastructure monitoring - focuses on things related to infrastructure

+      - _Examples: CPU, RAM, Memory and Networking_

+    - Application Performance Monitoring (APM) - focuses on performance and stability of individual parts of an application

+      - _Examples: Response times, Logs_

+- _Infrastructure Monitoring Tools_

+  - **SenSU**

+    - Designed as a modern replacement for Nagios

+    - Server/agent

+    - Agent push data to an AMQP broker

+  - **New Relic**

+    - SaaS + Agent

+    - Wide variety of metrics (also does APM)

+- _Application Performance Monitoring Tools_

+  - **AppDynamics** - collects data points about applications and presents it in a centralized dashboard.

+    - Code-level diagnostics - able to identify performance issues at the code level

+    - Server/agent

+  - **New Relic** also does APM

+- _Aggregation and Analytics Tools_

+  - **Aggregation** and **Analytics** are about collecting monitoring data and doing something about it

+  - Most monitoring tools have some aggregation and analytics features

+  - Elastic Stack - pump data in an quickly create views to aggregate data and easily detect and diagnose problems